EDM4hep - The common event data model

 Why is there a XYZ and a MutableXYX?

 The underlying technical reasons are rather complex, dive quite deepish into c++ nuances, and definitely far beyond the scope of this tutorial.
 In short: We need two different handle classes in order to control whether users are allowed to modify things or not.
 As one of the main goals of podio generated EDMs is to be thread safe the default generated class for each data type allows only for immutable read access, i.e. it provides only the get methods.
 Only the Mutable classes actually have the set methods, and can hence be used to actually modify objects.
-The most important implication of this is the following: Everything that you read from file, or that you get from the Gaudi TES (in gaudi, or that you get from a Frame) is immutable.
+The most important implication of this is the following: Everything that you read from file, or that you get from the Gaudi TES is immutable.
 I.e. there is no way for you to change or update the values that you read.
 The only way to “update” values (or collections) is to actually copy the contents and then store the updated values back.
-Independent copies of objects can be obtained with the clone method.
+Independent copies of objects can be obtained with the clone` method.

 Writing function interfaces